 The complete blood count (CBC) is a blood test used to screen your overall health and to look for many different illnesses, including anemia, infections, and leukemia.
 The test extracts a large amount of information from the blood sample you've given, including:

 The number and types of white blood cells (WBCs).
-There are five types of WBCs, which all play a role in fighting infection.
-High numbers of WBCs, or of a specific type of WBC, may mean you have an infection or inflammation somewhere in your body, among other things.
+There are 5 types of WBCs.
+All play a role in fighting infection.
+High numbers of WBCs, or of a specific type of WBC, may mean you have an infection or inflammation somewhere in your body.
 Low numbers of WBCs may mean you are at risk for infections.

 The number of red blood cells (RBCs).
 RBCs carry oxygen throughout the body and remove excess carbon dioxide.
-Too few RBCs may be a sign of different conditions or diseases.
+Too few RBCs may be a sign of anemia or other diseases.
 In rare cases, too many RBCs may cause problems with blood flow.

-The percentage of red blood cells in a certain volume of whole blood (hematocrit).
-A low hematocrit may be a sign of excessive bleeding or of a problem making new red blood cells, such as because of an iron deficiency.
-A higher than normal hematocrit can stem from dehydration or other disorders.
+Hematocrit.
+This means the portion of red blood cells in a certain amount of whole blood.
+A low hematocrit may be a sign of too much bleeding.
+Or it might mean that you have iron deficiency or other disorders.
+A higher than normal hematocrit can be caused by dehydration or other disorders.

-A hemoglobin count.
-This protein in red blood cells carries oxygen from the lungs to the rest of the body.
+Hemoglobin.
+Hemoglobin is a protein in red blood cells.
+It carries oxygen from the lungs to the rest of the body.
 Abnormalities can be a sign of problems ranging from anemia to lung disease.

 The average size of your red blood cells.
 This test is known as mean corpuscular volume (MCV).
-MCV goes up when your red blood cells are bigger than normal, which may be seen with anemia caused by low vitamin B12 or folate levels.
-If your red blood cells are smaller, this can indicate other types of anemia, such as from iron deficiency.
+MCV goes up when your red blood cells are bigger than normal.
+This happens if you have anemia caused by low vitamin B12 or folate levels.
+If your red blood cells are smaller, this can mean other types of anemia, such as iron deficiency anemia.